django-cms/django-filer/docs/settings.rst

 This is useful setting to prevent decompression bomb DOS attack.

+The limit applies to every image whose pixel size is known, a vector image (SVG)
+included: an SVG is measured by the size it declares, and is refused just like a raster image if that exceeds the limit.

-The limit applies to raster images.
-A vector image (SVG) is measured by the size it declares; one that declares no usable size is stored with unset dimensions and rendered with a generic icon in the admin, since it carries no pixel count that could be a decompression bomb.
+Images whose size cannot be read are treated differently by type.
+For a raster image that is itself the signature of a decompression bomb, because Pillow reports no size for one, so it is refused.
+A vector image has no pixel count to compare against, so it is stored with unset dimensions and rendered with a generic icon in the admin.

 ``FILER_ADD_FILE_VALIDATORS``